 Rooms that need no changes can be dispensed with quickly.
-In the first survey screen, simply mark such rooms as completed (by checking the 'Finished' column) and move on to other rooms with changes.
+In the first survey screen, simply mark such rooms as completed (by checking the 'Finished' column and clicking SAVE) and move on to other rooms requiring changes.
+Caution: You should only skip reviewing the Fund Occupancy and Personnel screens if you have thoroughly reviewed the information on your printed reports (ZRE_INVENTORY_LIST and ZRE_SPACE PRSN).